abel-blue/jumper-analytics/markdown/schema.md

 ### SQL Schemas & Analytical Queries

-All SQL schemas, table creation scripts, data inserts, and analytical queries referenced in this documentation can be found in this link:
+All SQL schemas can be found in this link:

 [Access SQL Schemas & Queries](../backend/app/sql/commands/com/jumper/insight/)